libadblockplus-android

 Adblock Android SDK uses JNI behind the scene so Java classes and methods are accessed by full

 names from native code.
-If class names/members are modified by Proguard/R8 during Release
+If class names/members are modified by Proguard/R8 during `Release` build

 they can't be accessed from native code resulting into Runtime exceptions like follows: